Change of Command held aboard USS BENFOLD (DDG 65)

-YOKOSUKA, Japan (July 26, 2023) – Cmdr.
+YOKOSUKA, Japan (July 26, 2023) – Surrounded by 300 crew members and distinguished visitors, Cmdr.
 Jonathan Hightower relieved Cmdr.
 Marcus Seeger as the commanding officer of the Arleigh Burke-class guided-missile destroyer USS Benfold (DDG 65) after 21 months of command.
-The change of command ceremony is the product of rich naval tradition and ensures the authority, responsibility, and accountability of command is witnessed by all hands.
-(U.S. Navy photo by Gunners Mate Second Class James Peters)
+The flight deck change of command ceremony is the product of rich naval tradition and ensures the authority, responsibility, and accountability of command is witnessed by all hands.

+“Today we hand over the reins of this mighty warship from one very capable leader to the next,” said Capt.
+Walter Mainor, commander of Task Force (CTF) 71 and Destroyer Squadron (DESRON) 15, and presiding officer over the ceremony.

+Benfold has spent the last 19 months on sustainment in U.S. 7th Fleet area of operations as part of America’s Forward-Deployed Naval Forces-Japan (FDNF-J).
+Mainor highlighted Benfold’s robust operational schedule, spending more than 300 days away from its forward-deployed port of Yokosuka, Japan, since October 2021 as the U.S. Navy’s most deployed ship.

 |Date Taken: